Blog

 Memly turns learning-with-AI into a system

 "Don't let it go to waste" is easy to say, but willpower alone won't sustain it.
 So you make it a system.
-Memly is an AI flashcard app built to automatically turn learning-with-AI into your own memory.
+Memly is an AI flashcard app built to turn learning-with-AI into your own memory automatically.

 Memly learning flow - chat with AI, add a card via MCP, review at the right time, it sticks in memory